byrro/serverless-news-monitor/README.md

 [Step by step tutorial for Dashbird integration](https://dashbird.io/docs/get-started/quick-start/)

 Dashbird makes it a lot easier to monitor your serverless application logs and performance.
-It also sends you automated alerts by e-mail or Slack when something wrong or suspicious happens with your app.
-Create a free account now, no credit card required: [Dashbird.io](https://dashbird.io/).
+The service scans your logs continuously and implements smart anomaly detection algorithms.
+It also sends you (and your team) automated alerts by e-mail or Slack when something wrong happens with your app.
+For your own peace of mind: create a free account now, no credit card required - [Dashbird.io](https://dashbird.io/).

 ## Troubleshooting